oisinsdoyle/Hydrogen-tranport-tool/README.md

 - The app geocodes place names (via Nominatim) or uses raw coordinates

 **Processing**
-- Snap points to the nearest node on the pipeline network
+- Finds nearest point on the pipeline network the given location
 - Build shortest path using Dijkstra’s algorithm on the graph
 - Estimate total distance and cost (€/kg)
 - Extract latest commissioning year from route segments